- Editor Rating

 - Easy Page Generator – Create sample sales pages, opt-in pages, legal pages and more with just a few clicks.

-There are currently seven WordPress plugins in the range:
+There are currently eight WordPress plugins in the range:

 - Thrive Architect – Create drag-and-drop layouts, add buttons and advanced content elements and much more with the visual editor.
 Comes with 150+ landing page templates that you can use for opt-in pages, sales pages, webinar registration pages, and more.